 Ketones and the Brain

-It was the benefits of being in ketosis that let Dr. D’Agostino to create a way to supplement ketones and enjoy the benefits of ketones without the dietary restriction.
+It was the benefits of being in ketosis that led Dr. D’Agostino to assist in creating a way to supplement ketones and enjoy the benefits of ketones without the dietary restriction.
 He initially did this for navy seal divers to prevent oxygen toxicity seizures.

 For over 100 years, nutritional ketosis has been used as a therapy for drug-resistant seizures and epilepsy.
 The drugs used to treat epilepsy are very hard on the human liver and many who need the drugs cannot take them for this reason.
 Ketogenic diets have been safely used and still are a viable therapy today with those who suffer not only from epilepsy but also any neurodegenerative or neuroinflammatory state.